IngCampos/laravel-vue-project/README.md

 Each time SASS and JavaScript files are updated you need to run:

 ```
-docker-compose exec app npm run dev
+npm run dev
 ```

 To make it automated run:

 ```
-docker-compose exec app npm run watch
+npm run watch
 ```

-And now you have all the environment, the nginx server is in the port 8000 (e.g http://127.0.0.1:8000/).
+And now you have all the environment in the port 8000.

+Note: Use `exit` command to exit from the container, `docker-compose down` to delete the containers and `docker volume rm laravel-vue-intranet_mysql` to delete the database volume.

 ---